 Cares Act Higher Education Emergency Relief Fund – Consumer Information

 The CARES Act Higher Education Emergency Relief Fund (HEERF) provides funding for emergency financial aid grants.
-Eligible students have been directly impacted by the disruption of campus operations due to COVID-19, including noted eligible expenses such as on-campus room and board services.
+The disruption of campus operations has directly impacted eligible students due to COVID-19, including noted eligible expenses such as on-campus room and board services.
 Find more comprehensive information from the Department of Education.

 North Greenville University acknowledges that it signed and returned to the U.S. Department of Education (DoE) the Certification and Agreement on April 17, 2020, with the assurance that the institution has used, or intends to use, no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Student Grants to students.

 The institution received notification from the U.S. Department of Education on April 27, 2020, that the first half of the HEERF funds were made available.
 NGU received a total of $2,143,104 from the U. S. Department of Education and designated a minimum of $1,071,552 in emergency grants for eligible students.
 Following the guidance provided by the DoE, only students that have submitted a 19-20 FAFSA will be considered for emergency funding.
 Students enrolled exclusively in online degree programs, and ineligible non-citizens do not qualify for these grants.

 The University currently has an estimated 1,364 traditional undergraduate students and 55 PA Medicine program students eligible to receive Emergency Student Grants under Section 18004(a)(1) of the CARES Act.
 As of the most recent date of this reporting, a total of $1,182,200 in Emergency Student Grant funds have been provided to 1,079 eligible students under Section 18004(a)(1) of the CARES Act.